 How to make cannahoney

 The first step to making cannahoney is decarboxylating your cannabis.
 Decarboxylation activates the THC & CBD with the use of heat, and you can do it at home using an oven.
-Check out our guide on how to decarb weed.
+Check out our guide on how to decarb weed or have a look at our list of weed decarb and infusion machines to decarb with a few presses of a button.
 Decarboxylation is an essential step in making cannabis infused goodies and should not be skipped.

 Once you have decarb’d your cannabis, proceed to the step-by-step recipe below.